415matt/Recipe-Analysis/README.md

 **alternative:** There is a relationship between sugar (PDV) and the rating of recipes.

 In order to answer my question, I performed a permutation test.
 This is because I am limited to the data that I have and do not know the actual distribution of either sugar or ratings.
-I split `'sugar (PDV)'` down its median in order to classify a recipe as "high" in sugar or "low" in sugar.
+For my test statistic, I split `'sugar (PDV)'` down its median in order to classify a recipe as "high" in sugar or "low" in sugar.
 This made it easy to calculate TVD for the observed data as well as create an empirical distribution.

 <iframe src="assets/hypothesis.html" width=800 height=600 frameBorder=0></iframe>

-My P value of 0.0 caused me to reject the null hypothesis in favor of the alternative: There exists a relationship between sugar and recipe rating.
+My P value of 0.0 caused me to reject the null hypothesis at a significance level of 0.05 in favor of the alternative: There exists a relationship between sugar and recipe rating.